Your Flight

 Your route takes you over the Rocky Mountains and over the Sierra Nevada – these areas can sometimes cause light turbulence.

-Takeoff should feel smooth, with calm conditions around the airport.
+Takeoff should feel a bit bumpy initially, with calm conditions around the airport.

 If you feel nervous at any point, remember that turbulence is expected, safe, and part of normal flying.
 The crew is monitoring everything, and the aircraft is built to handle far more than anything you will feel.
 Have a safe and calm flight.